epakhomov/Comparing_Classifiers/README.md

 ## The business objective

 The business objective is to find a machine learning model that would predict whether a customer would open a long term deposit or not.
-The model will help improve the efficiency of marketing campaigns by adjusting the campaign's parameters according to the model
+The model will help improve the efficiency of marketing campaigns by adjusting the campaign's parameters according to the model.

 ## The methods